pbbwfc/FsChessPgn/README.md

 * Can make moves given a Board.
 Can both make and unmake moves given a Game.

-* Show a simple ASCII board:
+* Show a simple ASCII board

-* Detects checkmates and stalemates:
+* Detects checkmates and stalemates

-* Detects checks and attacks:
+* Detects checks and attacks

-* Parses and creates SAN representation of moves:
+* Parses and creates SAN representation of moves

-* Parses and creates FENs:
+* Parses and creates FENs

 * Reads and writes PGNs.
-Supports headers, comments, NAGs and a tree of variations:
+Supports headers, comments, NAGs and a tree of variations

+* Also provides Chess realted components for WinForms

 ## Installing